hoodiecrow/ConsTcl/README.md

 ```

-__read-identifier-expr__
+__read-identifier-expr__ procedure

 `` read-identifier-expr `` is activated for "anything else", and takes in characters until it finds whitespace or an ending parenthesis or bracket.
 It checks the input against the rules for identifiers, accepting or rejecting it with an error message.
-It returns a SymbolR{symbols} object.
+It returns a [](https://github.com/hoodiecrow/ConsTcl#) object.

 <table border=1><thead><tr><th colspan=2 align="left">read-identifier-expr (internal)</th></tr></thead><tr><td>?chars?</td><td>some Tcl characters</td></tr><tr><td><i>Returns:</i></td><td>a symbol or end of file</td></tr></table>